Jade010/Cooking-Companion/README.md

 ## Usage

+## Future Update
+- Allow users to share their recipes to different social media platforms
+- Expand applicaton to other users
+- Host application on a platform for download

 ### Contact
 If you have any questions or want to talk about this project, please contact me through my [website](https://Jade010.github.io).